ESC

 [1] (202) 234-4212

-Council of Ministers appointed by the president on the advice of the prime minister
+Council of Ministers appointed by the president on the advice of the president of the council of ministers

 presidential republic